Ashe (singer): 2015–2017: early career

-2018–2020: The Rabbit Hole EP & Moral of the Story
+2018–2020: The Rabbit Hole & Moral of the Story EPs

-By the time Ashe had released her debut EP, The Rabbit Hole, in June 2018, she had clocked over 200 million accumulative streams and nine No. 1 songs on Hype Machine.
+Ashe released her debut EP, The Rabbit Hole, in June 2018.
 The EP was described as "a versatile and compelling seven-track affair."
 Ashe supported Quinn XCII on his From Michigan with Love World Tour, during which she also released her single "Moral of the Story".
 On April 5, 2019, Ashe released the four-track EP, Moral of the Story: Chapter 1, which Finneas O'Connell entirely produced.
 O'Connell also produced three of the four tracks on her sequel EP, Moral of the Story: Chapter 2.

-In February 2020, the single "Moral of the Story" was used in the Netflix teen rom-com To All the Boys: P.S.
+In February 2020, "Moral of the Story" was used in the Netflix teen rom-com To All the Boys: P.S.
 I Still Love You (2020), which caused the song to reach number 2 on both Global and US Spotify Viral 50 chart.
 Ashe made her debut chart appearance on the Billboard Hot 100 with "Moral of the Story" and the Billboard 200 with Moral of the Story: Chapter 1.
 Ashe also released a duet of "Moral of the Story" featuring Niall Horan.
-As of June 2020, the single has been used in over 901,400 videos on the online platform TikTok.
-As of September 2022, her collaboration with Niall Horan has reached over 160 million streams on Spotify.

 2021: Ashlyn

 In March 2021, Ashe released another song with O'Connell titled "Till Forever Falls Apart".
-Her debut album Ashlyn was released on May 7, 2021, including the songs "I'm Fine" and "When I'm Older" issued prior to the album, along with "Me Without You", released on May 5.
+Her debut studio album Ashlyn was released on May 7, 2021, including the songs "I'm Fine" and "When I'm Older" issued prior to the album, along with "Me Without You", released on May 5.
 Ashlyn debuted at number 194 on the Billboard 200 dated May 22, 2021.